kyledodge/colorwatch/README.md

-ColorWatch
+Colorwatch
 ==========

-Simple idea: A page that shows the current time as a color.
-This was used to demonstrate unit testing with QUnit.
+Demonstrating how to display the current time as a color.
+I built this to show an example of using RequireJS and unit testing with QUnit.